GiovaniHaka/flutter-portfolio/README.md

 b.
 Character Details - displays details for the selected character, showing their picture, specific details, origin, location and episodes.
 Also it is possible to add the character to favorites.

 c.
 Favorite Characters - displays a list of characters that have been added to favorites, and eventually can be removed.

 ---
+## Architecture

+The project was developed using layered architecture, being inspired by the book Clean Architecture, by Robert Cecil Martin.
+This architecture allows test driven development, with the creation of contracts and interfaces for classes, following principles of single responsibility.
+These are the layers:

+- domain: layer that contains the models and usecases of each feature.

+- data: generally containing two folders, namely "repositories" which connects the domain layer to the external layer, also performing the function of adapters, and the folder "sources" which performs external connection with the data.

+- presentation: this layer contains the application's interface, and performs direct interaction with the user.

+In the presentation layers, was used MVC (Model, View Controller) pattern, which facilitates the integration of the interface with the domain and model layers.

+Functional programming was also used, which facilitates the propagation of information through the layers, as well as the treatment and display of errors to the user.

+Finally, a state management was developed, which allows changing the state of the interface, through the user's interaction with the application.

+---
 ## Getting Started